 In securities lending transactions, the lender transfers ownership of securities to the borrower on the condition that the borrower will retransfer, at the end of the agreed loan term, ownership of instruments of the same type, quality and quantity and will pay a fee determined by the duration of the lending.
 The transfer of the securities to counterparties via securities lending does not result in derecognition.
 Substantially all the risks and rewards of ownership are retained by Erste Group as a lender because the securities are received at the end of the securities lending transaction.
 Furthermore, Erste Group is the beneficiary of all the coupons and other income payments received on the transferred assets over the period of the securities lending.
-Securities lending transactions is presented in the statement of income in the line 'Fee and commission income' under 'Net fee and commission income'.
+Securities lent are presented separately under the original balance sheet items in the 'thereof pledged as collateral' lines.
+Fee income from securities lending transactions is presented in the statement of income in the line 'Fee and commission income' under 'Net fee and commission income'.